Managed Prometheus AlertsΒΆ

 kubectl get crd | grep prometheus

-To make sure Prometheus picks up Robusta's rule files and avoid duplication, add the following to the Kube Prometheus Stack configuration:
+To make sure Prometheus picks up Robusta's rule files, add the following to the Kube Prometheus Stack configuration:

 prometheus: # collect rules from all namespaces and ignore label filters